 Some doctors share and access information through a health information exchange organization (HIE).
 An HIE allows medical professionals who use different EHR and IT systems to send and receive patient information.

 The goal of an HIE is to ‘facilitate access to and retrieval of clinical data to provide safe, more timely, efficient, effective, equitable, patient-centered care.”
-HIEs can also be used by public health professionals in their work to analyze the health of populations.
+Additionally, public health professionals can use health information exchanges to analyze the health of populations.

-There are several different types of HIE and HIE organization (HIO) in the US:
+Importantly, there are several different types of HIE and health information exchange organizations (HIO) in the US:

 - State-wide HIEs – run by the governments of their respective states.